 Jason Jaramillo played his 4th season in the minors in 2007 then was added to the 40-man roster of the Philadelphia Phillies.
 He made his major league debut with the Pittsburgh Pirates in 2009.
 He is the brother of former minor leaguers Lee Jaramillo and Frankie Jaramillo.

 Jaramillo hit .416 as a high school junior.
-He was picked in the 39th round of the 2001 amateur draft by the Philadelphia Phillies though it was known he was heading to college ball at OSU.
+He was picked in the 39th round of the 2001 amateur draft by the Phillies though it was known he was heading to college ball at Oklahoma State University.
 Baseball America had rated him as the top high school prospect in Wisconsin.